Intern Evaluation & Service Tracking FAQ

 Of course, if you are having any problems or issues with your Internship that you would like PILI to address immediately, don't wait for us to send out an evaluation at the end of the summer - please contact us as soon as possible.

-If you have any questions or problems during your Internship, please contact Senior Managing Attorney Brent Page by email or by phone at 312-832-5128.
+If you have any questions or problems during your Fellowship, please contact PILI's Attorney Program Manager Arthur Surratt by email or by phone at 312-832-5130 with any questions.